ttscoff/planter-cli/src/_README.md

       (z)sh: "#! /bin/zsh"
 ```

+When a choice is selected from a dictionary, the result string will be inserted instead of the choice title.

-If an array is defined, the string of the choice will also be its result:
+If an array is defined, the string of the choice will also be its result (minus any parenthesis):

 ```yaml
 variables: